janspoerer/janspoerer.github.io/_posts/2022-10-16-nlpjourney-9-of-75.markdown

 ## Was It a Good Week?

 Yes.
-Everything starts falling into place and I have a clearer view on the literature and what I want to write about.
+Everything starts falling into place, and I have a clearer view of the literature and what I want to write about.

 ## Short-Term Tasks for The Coming Week